jcalvento/obi/README.md

 ## Setup
 - Install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (if you want a lightweight version)
 - Create conda env with Python 3.7.* using requirements from environment.yml file. i.e. `conda env create --file environment.yml python=3.7`
-- Download Swissprot and Uniprot-PDB mapping Databases.
-You can use fetch_db.py script to do so. `python src/scripts/fetch_db.py`
+- Download [Swissprot DB](https://ftp.ncbi.nlm.nih.gov/blast/db/swissprot.tar.gz) and [Uniprot <-> PDB mappings](http://ftp.ebi.ac.uk/pub/databases/msd/sifts/flatfiles/csv/pdb_chain_uniprot.csv.gz) from NCBI FTP server.
+You can use fetch_db.py script to do so (`python src/scripts/fetch_db.py`) or simply run `obi fetch-db` if you installed it as a Conda package.

 ## Usage
-- Run main script with `python obi/scripts/main.py`.
-You can check usage with `python src/scripts/main.py --help`
+For each script you can get arguments description and usage by using `--help` argument. i.e. `obi --help`

+### Analysis entrypoint
+To run the whole analysis or first part depending on the arguments, you can either use `python obi/scripts/main.py` or `obi` if you installed it program as a Conda package.

 ```commandline
 usage: main.py [-h] [--fasta FASTA] [--email EMAIL] [--output-path OUTPUT_PATH] [--blast BLAST] [--min-identity MIN_IDENTITY] [--max-evalue MAX_EVALUE] [--min-coverage MIN_COVERAGE] [--max-gaps MAX_GAPS] [--include-analysis]
                [--mode MODE]